-Chapter 60: Discovering the Shadow of Abaddon and Why the Hanging Woman Hangs
+Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 Gate: The High Priestess

 I stepped through the vision gate into a world that had been devastated by the Eternal War between the light and shadow.
 The sky was red, emblematic of all of the blood that had been spilled in the war throughout time and stained the ground upon which I stood.
-Beyond killing all those who once dwelt in peace and prosperity in that land, the unnatural rain had killed all of the plants and devastated the wildlife as well, creating a hellscape from what had once been a paradise unparalleled in all the worlds.
+The wind and earth of that realm whispered in my ears of years long past.
+Beyond killing all those who once dwelt in peace and prosperity in that land, the spirits said, the unnatural rain had killed all of the plants and devastated the wildlife as well, creating a hellscape from what had once been a paradise unparalleled in all the worlds.

 I began to mourn for all that had been lost and my tears fell upon the dust.
 When my first tear hit the ground, I felt a summons travel from my heart to someone who lived in this hellish world too.
 This someone began to come towards me from far away, taking the shape of a spirit of the wind and sky.
 I wept as the wind blew across the barren landscape towards me, increasing and blowing harder and harder, until suddenly a whirlwind spun around me and I stood in the center of a storm that had been summoned into being by my grieving heart.